The JWST Emission Line Survey (JELS): Extending rest-optical narrow-band emission line selection into the Epoch of Reionization: Introduction

 The rest of this paper is set out as follows.
 In Section~\ref{sec:overview} we present the technical design of the JELS survey, the data reduction process and the photometric properties of the JELS imaging.
 In Section~\ref{sec:goals}, we outline the scientific goals of JELS and the expected scientific returns.
-In Section~\ref{sec:examples}, we present results from a sample of JELS \halpha and \oiii emission-line candidates confirmed by spectroscopic follow-up observations.
+In Section~\ref{sec:sims}, we present detailed simulations of the redshift and emission line precision that can be achieved by JELS \halpha and \oiii emission-line selected samples.
+Section~\ref{sec:examples} then presents results from a sample of JELS \halpha and \oiii emission-line candidates confirmed by spectroscopic follow-up observations.
 Section~\ref{sec:summary} then summarises our conclusions.
 Throughout this paper, all magnitudes are quoted in the AB system \citep{OkeGunn1983} unless otherwise stated.
 We also assume a $\Lambda$ Cold Dark Matter ($\Lambda$CDM) cosmology with $H_{0} = 70$ km\,s$^{-1}$\,Mpc$^{-1}$, $\Omega_{m}=0.3$ and $\Omega_{\Lambda}=0.7$.